magento/knowledge-base/src/troubleshooting/general/unable-to-save-entity-backend.md

 ---
 title: Unable to save entity Adobe Commerce backend
-labels: troubleshooting,Adobe Commerce
+labels: troubleshooting,Adobe Commerce,cloud infrastructure,on-premises,Magento Open Source,configuration
 ---

 This article provides a solution for when you are unable to save an entity in the Adobe Commerce backend.
 For example, when you cannot edit and save a specific `cart_price` rule.

 ## Affected products and versions

-* Adobe Commerce on-premises x.x.x
-* Adobe Commerce on cloud infrastructure x.x.x
+This issue can affect all Adobe Commerce versions which have Max Session Size configured.
+This was added starting from Magento Open Source 2.3.7-p1 and Adobe commerce  (all deployment methods) 2.4.3.

 ## Issue